Asbury Theological Seminary

-Asbury Theological Seminary is a Christian Wesleyan seminary in the historical Methodist tradition located in Wilmore, Kentucky.
+Asbury Theological Seminary is a Christian seminary in Wilmore, Kentucky based in the historical Wesleyan Methodist tradition.
 It is the largest seminary of the Wesleyan-Holiness movement.
 It is known for its advocacy of egalitarianism, giving equal status for men and women in ministerial roles and for ordination.
 It is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools and the Association of Theological Schools in the United States and Canada (ATS).